massimocaprinali/cloud-foundry-public/hostingapps.md

 You can migrate your apps to {{site.data.keyword.cloud_notm}} incrementally, instead of shifting the app completely to the cloud environment.
 You can migrate a portion of your app first and connect to the existing data or system of records by using the Cloud Integration service.

 In your cloud apps, you might need to access the backend data or services, for example, a system of record.
-In {{site.data.keyword.cloud_notm}}, you can use the Secure Gateway service to establish a secured tunnel between a {{site.data.keyword.cloud_notm}} organization and the enterprise backend network.
+In {{site.data.keyword.cloud_notm}}, you can use the Secure Gateway service to establish a secured tunnel between an {{site.data.keyword.cloud_notm}} organization and the enterprise backend network.
 The service enables the apps on {{site.data.keyword.cloud_notm}} to access the backend network’s data and services.
 For details, see [Reaching enterprise backend with {{site.data.keyword.cloud_notm}} Secure Gateway via console](https://www.ibm.com/blogs/cloud-archive/2015/04/reaching-enterprise-backend-bluemix-secure-gateway/){: external}.

 To deploy your app to {{site.data.keyword.cloud_notm}} as a Cloud Foundry app, select a runtime from the {{site.data.keyword.cloud_notm}} catalog.
 The runtime contains a starter Hello World app that you can replace with your own app.
 If you cannot find a starter that provides the runtime you want, you can bring a custom, Cloud Foundry-compatible buildpack to {{site.data.keyword.cloud_notm}} by using the `–b` option with the `ibmcloud cf push` command.
 For details, see [Using community buildpacks](/docs/cloud-foundry-public?topic=cloud-foundry-public-using_buildpacks).